Promotion of DE&I

 Strategy

 One of the principles in the Fuji Oil Group Management Philosophy is that “we will respect the diversity and individuality of Fuji Oil Group employees.”
 This exemplifies our efforts to create fulfilling workplaces that are free from discrimination and harassment, to respect the basic human rights, diversity, personality and individuality of everyone who works with us, and our approach to proper and fair evaluation of employee efforts and achievements.
-The Fuji Oil Group Diversity Vision was formulated based on this principle, and it guides us as we open opportunities to posts and projects widely, regardless of nationality, gender or age, and objectively evaluate performance and potential skills to make the most of our diverse human resources.
+The Fuji Oil Group Diversity Vision was formulated based on this principle, and it guides us as we open up opportunities for positions and projects widely, regardless of nationality, gender or age, and objectively evaluate performance and potential to make the most of our diverse human resources.
 In recent years, the variety of work style choices has been increasing, and as the ways to contribute to the company diversify, we strive to remove the barriers experienced by people from disadvantaged communities and to provide the opportunities and conditions that empower everyone to succeed.
-Moving forward, we will continue to promote diversity, equity and inclusion (DE&I) in the management of our business so that we can harness the power of diverse human resources and build a corporate culture where everyone feels that they belong and that their voice is valuable.

 -